13 whacky phones unlike anything you've ever seen | ZDNet

 Pictured above is a patent from Samsung for a foldable phone.
 Not foldable in the same sense as the Axon M, but with a display that folds only itself without cracking.

-Admittedly a preemptive entry on this list, foldable phones are sure to be weird or whacky once we start seeing them announced.
+Admittedly a preemptive entry on this list, foldable phones are sure to be weird or wacky once we start seeing them announced.

 Photo by: Samsung